mpuig/CarND-MPC-Project/README.md

 ### Timestep Length and Elapsed Duration (N & dt)

 The goal of Model Predictive Control is to optimize the control inputs: [steering_angle, throttle].
 An optimizer will tune these inputs until a low cost vector of control inputs is found.
 The length of this vector is determined by N. After some tests with different values for `N` (time length) `N=10` was selected.
 During the tests, I observed that large `N` values gives inaccurate prediction values.
-[MPC.cpp](src/MPC.cpp#L14)

 MPC attempts to approximate a continues reference trajectory by means of discrete paths between actuations.
 Larger values of `dt` result in less frequent actuations, which makes it harder to accurately approximate a continuous reference trajectory.
 During the tests, I observed that small `dt` values makes the car more erratic and large `dt` makes a smoother drive, so the car fails on closed curves.
 The value `dt=0.15` was finally selected.

-[MPC.cpp](src/MPC.cpp#L15)
+N & dt definition at [MPC.cpp](src/MPC.cpp#L14-L15)

 ### Tunning MPC